Why Do I Need Car Insurance?

 - Your monthly premium will vary based on your monthly mileage, so you only pay for coverage when you’re actually using the car.

-- Keep in mind that your premium may go up if you are speeding or exceed daily mileage limits associated with your coverage.
+- Keep in mind that your premium may go up if you are speeding or if you exceed daily mileage limits associated with your coverage.

 If you need car insurance, but aren’t sure where to start, contact The Resource Center today.
-We’ll answer all of your questions and help you choose the right policy.
+We’ll answer all of your questions, walk you through comparing car insurance quotes and help you choose the right policy to fit your lifestyle.

 We are not permitted to offer, and no statement contained herein shall constitute, tax or legal advice.
 Individuals are encouraged to consult with a qualified professional before making any decisions about their personal situation.
 Investment advisory services offered only by duly registered individuals through (AEWM).
 AEWM and The Resource Center are not affiliated companies.
 111254